Home » How To » Golf Cart Stuff » Lester Summit II Series Battery Charger Bluetooth Wireless Apps for Apple and Android Phones

 Lester Summit II Series Battery Chargers Bluetooth Wireless Apps for Apple and Android Phones

 Note: If the connected charger is actively charging, the “History”, “System Profile”, and “Battery Profile” menu items will be disabled.
-The “Manual Stop/Start Button” on the “Dashboard” screen can be used to (1) stop the active charge cycle in order to access these menu items and (2) start a new charge cycle prior to disconnecting from the charger.
+The “Manual Stop/Start Button” on the “Dashboard” screen can (1) stop the active charge cycle in order to access these menu items and (2) start a new charge cycle prior to disconnecting from the charger.

 LED Display – Displays the same charge status LEDs that are present on the charger.
 Details regarding the LEDs can be found in the charger user’s manual.